 Many people dream of whisking away to Germany for the beautiful markets and mulled wine in December.
 This year, I was fortunate enough to be able to experience the magic first hand.
 My husband had work in Hamburg, so I tagged along.
 My mom joined up with me and we explored around 15 markets in Hamburg, Dresden, and Leipzig.
-If you've ever wondered what these German Christmas markets are really like, here is my experience.
+If you've ever wondered what these Christmas markets in Germany are really like, here is my experience.

-Every city has multiple markets.
+Every German city has multiple ChRistmas markets.

 If you visit a small town there may just be one market, but in the cities you'll find at least four or five different markets running at the same time.
 Markets tend to be found in the center of the city, in front of a rathaus (city hall), and in the surrounding areas.
 Some neighborhoods also have their own markets.
 Hamburg has a total of 13 markets throughout November and December.
 While I was in town about seven or eight were in operation because a few of them only last for a few days.

-Each market is a little unique.
+Each Christmas market is a little unique.

 While every market is filled with glühwein (mulled wine), bratwursts, crepes, and shopping, each market has it's own unique spin.
 The booths in each market have a specific look.
 The mugs for your glühwein have a design for the specific market.
 My mom collected at least 10 different mugs.